leifmarkthaler/gleitzeit/old/gleitzeit_v4/docs/CLI_COMMANDS.md

 ## Overview

-Gleitzeit V4 provides a comprehensive command-line interface for managing tasks, workflows, and system components.
-All commands support both single-task execution and complex workflow orchestration with automatic persistence.
+Gleitzeit V4 provides a command-line interface for managing tasks, workflows, and system components.
+All commands support both single-task execution and workflow orchestration with automatic persistence.

 ## Global Options